Mary, Queen of Scots

 Mary must now leave France.
 She is heartbroken.
 Four women in attendance, all named Mary, comfort her and travel with her to her new home in Scotland.

 The English court: powerful, strict, controlled.
 Men dance for Elizabeth.
 Henry Darnley stands out.
-There are plans for his future.
-Elizabeth favours him, then sends him and the others away.
+Elizabeth favours him and plans for his future.
 She is left alone with her spymaster, Walsingham.

-Elizabeth gives her orders to Walshingham.
-His spies appear – messengers, coders, plotters, listeners – hooded falcons that he sends out across the land carrying secret messages like birds of prey.
+Elizabeth gives her orders to Walsingham.
+His spies appear – messengers, coders, plotters, listeners – he sends them out across the land carrying secret messages like birds of prey.

-The older Elizabeth bathes for the last time.
 Meanwhile, Scotland celebrates its new Queen.
 Mary is joyful, loved, and full of promise.
-But Walshingham’s spies are watching.
+But Walsingham’s spies are watching.
 Rizzio guards Mary closely as she dances with the court.
 Through the crowd, a man enters on his knees – it is Darnley.

 Darnley is handsome, vain and proud.
 Mary is strong, dominant and powerful.
 They make a striking pair.
-Mary is whirling with energy.
-But they are being watched.
-Spies are lurking in the shadows.
+Spies lurk in the shadows.

 In England, Elizabeth walks her dog in her gardens.
 Walsingham follows.
 His spies deliver messages from Scotland.